 - Benefits for Servicemembers.
 If you are an active-duty servicemember, you may qualify for additional benefits such as a 4% interest rate on preexisting USAA card and loan debt, waiver of card fees, and – if you are deployed or are deploying – a 4% interest rate when you undergo a permanent change of station.
 If you receive a qualifying campaign medal such as the Global War on Terrorism Expeditionary Medal, Iraq Campaign Medal, and Afghanistan Campaign Medal, you can have all interest paid during the campaign rebated to your USAA credit card.

 - Potential Low-Interest Rewards Card.
 The APRs of cash back credit cards typically range from 12.99% to 14.99%.
 However, with the USAA Cash Rewards American Express you have the opportunity to qualify for one as low as 9.90%.
 The Discover it Card offers the next lowest APR at 10.99%.

 - No Cap on Cash Back.
 There is no limit to the cash back that you can earn with your card, even in the gas and grocery categories.
-Other cash back cards such as Chase Freedom and Discover it require enrollment in quarterly categories, with a limit of $1,500 in purchases per quarter.
+Other cash back cards such as Chase Freedom require enrollment in quarterly categories, with a limit of $1,500 in purchases per quarter.